 As part of our Sector Support programme, we provide a range of resources.
 These aim to help organisations to better support and engage people experiencing mental health problems in physical activity.
 These resources and toolkits cover topics such as establishing a mental health champions scheme and improving mental health at work for staff.

-The toolkit is made up of a variety of guides.
+This toolkit is made up of a variety of guides.
 Each one provides guidance, tools, templates and good practice case studies.
 These can help organisations provide an inclusive and welcoming environment for people experiencing mental health problems to be physically active.

 We have developed several reports on the back of our physical activity projects and programmes.
 These reports include insight, learning and good practice examples that may be helpful to organisations and individuals who use sport and physical activity to support people’s mental health.